-- Select Export then Export as G-Code and save the G-Code file in a convenient location on your desktop computer.
+- Select Export-Export as G-Code and save the G-Code file in a convenient location on your desktop computer.
 MatterControl will now slice the file and save it on your desktop computer as a G-Code file.

 - To add the G-Code to your cloud library click Library->Cloud Library then Add

 - Browse to your G-Code file and click Open.
 Your sliced G-Code file should now be in your cloud library.